April 10, 2018

 This week’s data drop is 53%.

 The most significant change was satisfaction with emotions or feelings.
-The baseline RCI showed a little more than one-third of our clients agreed they were satisfied with their emotional wellbeing.
-After 120 days of engagement, we saw a 53% increase in clients who were satisfied (Figure 1).
+The baseline RCI showed a little more than one-third of our members agreed they were satisfied with their emotional wellbeing.
+After 120 days of engagement, we saw a 53% increase in members who were satisfied (Figure 1).

 Improvement in emotional wellness after 120 days of engagement also included: